reeshogue/AdaHessianPlusPlus/README.md

-# AdaHessianPlusPlus
+# AdaHessian++
-A version of AdaHessian, AdaHessian++, with Lookahead and DiffGrad.
+A modification of AdaHessian, AdaHessian++, with Lookahead and DiffGrad.